 - S Trimble, Women & Gender Studies Institute

 - Siobhan O’Flynn, Canadian Studies Program, University College

 - Emily Paradis, Urban Studies Program, Innis College

 - Ramón A. Victoriano-Martínez, Caribbean Studies Program, New College

 - Kenneth Yip, Department of Cell & Systems Biology

 The University of Toronto Early Career Teaching Award recognizes faculty members who are effective teachers and demonstrate an exceptional commitment to student learning, pedagogical engagement, and teaching innovation.
 Up to four awards of $3,000 each will be offered annually.
 Award recipients will be honoured at the annual Excellence in Teaching Reception to be held in the Fall.

-As Canada's leading research-intensive university, U of T is expected to consistently demonstrate dedicated and engaged learning opportunities for our undergraduate students.
 The Northrop Frye Award (Faculty) recognizes those individuals or team of individuals who have enhanced the student experience through innovative curriculum, co-curricular learning, and pedagogical contributions inside and outside the classroom with a special focus on the integration of research and teaching.
-For example, fostering opportunities for undergraduates to participate in cutting-edge research activities.

 President’s Teaching Award